 How to Receive Compensation for Your Injury

-When you are in an accident you may receive a quick settlement offer from the insurance company or the other party.
-Do not sign or agree to anything until you have consulted with a whiplash attorney.
+In an accident you may receive a quick settlement offer from the insurance company or the other party.
+Do not sign or agree to anything until you consult a whiplash attorney.

 Whiplash is a personal injury, and your attorney will evaluate your case, advise you of your rights, and file a personal injury claim to help you receive compensation.
 It is important to take specific steps to make sure you have all evidence necessary for filing your claim.